xtremeandroid/Question-Bank-Solver-Python-and-ChatGPT/README.md

 Simple Python program to solve question banks using ChatGPT API.
 Note : Make sure to Add OpenAI API Key Before Executing this program

+# How to Run

+Install Dependencies

+pip install tkinter customtkinter openai python-docx docx2pdf

+Get Your API Key from OpenAI Website and Copy it into "API KEY" section with ""

 # Screenshots

 ![1](https://user-images.githubusercontent.com/62198074/220728650-a2c4f455-ad04-41f2-b9b2-27ff6686ccb3.png)